 Pausing for Poise

 When I am stressed, I have to organize something.
-It used to be my kid’s schedule or the life of a friend—anyone or anything that felt out of control and could use an intervention.
-I really liked fixing YOU.
-I’ve become more wise and now I organize a drawer, a closet or my giant purse.
+It used to be my kid’s schedule or a friend’s life—anyone or anything that felt out of control and could use an intervention.
+I really liked fixing people!!!!!
+Now I’m wiser so I organize a drawer, a closet or my giant purse.
 No more people—just things.
 I’m immediately satisfied when I complete a project.
-I have applied my energy to something that actually needs my attention!!!!!! ……and I swear I hear a tiny “thank you” whispered back in return.
+I apply my energy to something that actually needs my attention!!!!!! ……and I swear I hear a tiny “thank you” whispered back in return.

 Organizing projects are meditative strategies that calm me down.
 While my hands and eyes are busy, I am able to block out the thoughts that plague me.
 Is it living in denial?
 Maybe, but it’s temporary.
 I’m pausing my reality and giving respite to my brain.

 I should elaborate that not all pauses are sitting with crossed legs and closed eyes.
 Pausing is a taking a break from a thought pattern.